chadwatson/react-remote-resource/README.md

   // The loader function that fetches data.
 Should return a promise. id => fetch(`/api/products/${id}`).then(response => response.json()),

+  // Optional: A function that tests if the state is not empty.
+If this returns `false` the loader will be called. state => state !== undefined,

   // Optional: The expiration time for entries in milliseconds, beginning from each entry's load time, defaults to Infinity.
   10 * 60 * 1000